Ramenu/Minecraft/README.md

 - Camera will make weird turns
 - Pressing 'Q' may enable wireframe mode really fast, which will cause it to go off and on (may depend on hardware platform)

+Some links to the libraries I use, they are really great, go check them out: https://github.com/SFML/SFML (I use it for audio, but they support graphics, networks, and a whole lot of other stuff.)